Bolobedu Solar Power Station: Location

 The power station would be located in the community of Bolobedu, in Greater Letaba Municipality, Mopani District, in the Limpopo Province of South Africa.
 Bolobedu is located approximately 120 km north-east of Polokwane, the capital city of Limpopo Province.

 Overview

 The design calls for a ground-mounted photovoltaic solar panel power station with generation capacity of 148 MW.
 It is calculated that the solar farm will generate 300 GWh of electricity on an annual basis.
 Voltalia has committed in writing to supply that energy to RBM for use in its mines and related facilities in Limpopo Province.
 A long-term power purchase agreement (PPA), was signed to that effect in October 2022.
 Eskom's electricity transmission network will be used to deliver the power from the solar farm to the customer premises.

 Developers

 The table below illustrates the composition of the consortium that owns and is developing this renewable energy infrastructure development.
-For descriptive purposes, we will call the SPV "Bolobedu Solar Consortium".
+For descriptive purposes, the SPV will be called "Bolobedu Solar Consortium".